3.Accounting Policies and Valuation Principles

 Although the estimates of the useful lives of certain assets, assumptions concerning the macroeconomic environment and developments in the industries in which the Covestro Group operates, and estimates of the discounted future cash flows are believed to be appropriate, changes in assumptions or circumstances could require changes in the analysis.
 This could lead to additional impairment losses in the future or – except in the case of goodwill – to reversals of previously recognized impairment losses if developments are contrary to expectations.

-The sensitivity analysis for cash-generating units or groups of cash-generating units to which goodwill is allocated was based on a 10% reduction in the future , a 10% increase in the WACC, or a one-percentage-point reduction in the long-term growth rate.
+The sensitivity analysis for cash-generating units or groups of cash-generating units to which goodwill is allocated was based on a 10% reduction in the future free operating cash flow, a 10% increase in the WACC, or a one-percentage-point reduction in the long-term growth rate.
 Based on these scenarios, there would be no need to recognize an impairment loss for any of the cash-generating units or groups of cash-generating units except for cash generating unit SPET.
 The same applies at the measurement date to other deviations from the assumptions used in the impairment testing that were deemed possible.

 In the case of SPET, the recoverable amount would correspond to its carrying amount at the measurement date if the discounted cash flows were €110 million lower, the WACC was 1.0 percentage points higher, or the long-term growth rate were 1.1 percentage points lower.
 As of December 31, 2021, the carrying amount of the SPET cash-generating unit amounted to €956 million.
 A total of €15 million of this amount was attributable to goodwill recognized, €417 million to noncurrent assets, and €524 million to net working capital.
 In calculating the recoverable amount for SPET, stabilization of the imbalance of global supply and demand dominating fiscal 2021 was factored into the forecast of future cash flows.
 Expected efficiency gains resulting from planned measures to increase profitability and efficiency as part of the Group-wide LEAP transformation program were generally not considered in impairment testing.
 The subsequent realization and precise scope of these efficiency gains as well as the extent and pace of the assumed stabilization of the market situation will materially influence the impairment of the SPET cash-generating unit in the next fiscal year.